ShiZhan/obs-tutorial/known-issues.md

     * start-all.sh depends on _**nc**_, if its not available
         * Ubuntu: `apt-get install nmap`
         * CentOS: `yum install nmap-ncat`
+    * MacOS uses a different version of nc, and ss is not immediately available, so
+        * Either comment out the port checking codes in cosbench-start.sh
+        * Or use Linux VM instead.

 4. COSBench workload definition
+    * For benchmarking with Minio server, the accesskey and secretkey **MUST BE** the same with Minio server configuration.
     * "cprefix" naming
         * Avoid special characters in "cprefix", such as '\_' and '-'.
         * Avoid uppercase letters in "cprefix".